JHU-PL-Lab/www-fpse/assignments/project.md

    - Note that some libraries in the list are not particularly up-to-date or reliable or well-documented.
 They are roughly sorted though so start with the ones at the top of a given list.
 * [Awesome OCaml](https://github.com/ocaml-community/awesome-ocaml) is another such list.

+#### Beefing up your app

+You may want to start with a command-line app and add more features later:

+  1. Replace the command line with a RESTful web server using [`Dream`](https://aantron.github.io/dream) mentioned below.
+  2. In addition to 1., `Dream` supports html templates and you could "reply" to the `http` queries with html and so you can run your app in the browser.
+  3. Use [ReScript](https://rescript-lang.org) and React to beef it up and make an OCaml front-end in the browser.
+Rescript is basically OCaml with somewhat different syntax that compiles to JavaScript and can run in the browser.
+  4. Replace a file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
+  5. Rather than using your own ad-hoc format for data in a file or database, make an s-expression representation and convert back and forth.
+    - You should do this from the beginning in fact, it will be easier and more robust.
+  6. Add more options to the underlying application.
+Think about ways to make the application more generic, which also can give you some practice at abstractions in OCaml.

 ### Submissions